 Instructions

-- Place the beef marrow bones into a 10-Quart stock pot.
+- Place the beef marrow bones into a 10-quart stock pot.
 Cover with water by no more than one inch.
 If you choose to use the red vermouth or fortified wine, you can omit the apple cider vinegar.
 Add the red vermouth or apple cider vinegar to the stock pot.

 - Bring the contents of the stock pot up to a boil, and once up to a boil, immediately turn the heat down to low.
 Skim off any foam that rises to the top.

-- Next add the onions, celery, carrots, bay leaves, and peppercorns to the stock pot and fill with the stock pot with additional water, if needed, to just cover all the ingredients.
+- Next, add the onions, celery, carrots, bay leaves, and peppercorns to the stock pot and fill the stock pot with additional water, if needed, to just cover all the ingredients.
 Be careful not to add too much water to the stock pot.
 Add only enough to cover the contents.

 - If using a stock pot on the stovetop, bring the contents of the stock pot up to a high simmer and immediately reduce heat to low and simmer for 12 hours.

 - After 12 hours, turn off the stovetop.
 Allow broth to cool slightly and then begin to strain ingredients with a slotted spoon.
-Reserve ingredients to be re-used to make a second batch of broth.
+Reserve ingredients to be reused to make a second batch of broth.
 (See video for additional details.)

 - Once all the ingredients have been strained from the bone broth, line a colander with cheesecloth or a flour sack towel and place over a deep pot.
 Use a ladle to transfer broth from the slow cooker or stock pot into the lined colander.
 The bone broth will drain through the lined colander into the deep pot.